 On 7th,14th,21st and 28th day in handling and without handling conditions, the maximum value of cortisol T0(control i.e., without supplement of vitamin C) and the minimum value was found to be T5 (1500mg/kg).But there was no significant difference between T4(1200mg/Kg) and T5(1500mg/kg)as on 14th,21st and 28th day sampling.
-These results are in conformation to the results obtained by Mustafa et al., 2013 in fish Nile Tilapia (Oreochromis niloticus) where the stressed conditions showed significantly higher level of plasma cortisol, blood glucose indicating stress, both of which were reduced when fed with vitamin C supplemented diet..
-Basrur et al.2010 observed rise in both plasma cortisol and glucose level during a repeated crowding stress investigation on Atlantic salmon (Salmo salar).
-Glucose metabolism is affected by cortisol concentration (Barton and Iwama, 1991;

-Wedemeyer et al., 1990), and so a linear relationship is expected between these two chief stress parameters.
+These results are in conformation to the results obtained by Mustafa et al.,2013 in fish Nile Tilapia (Oreochromisniloticus)where the stressed conditions showed significantly higher level of plasma glucose indicating stress, both of which were reduced when fed with vitamin C supplemented diet.
+Orutunoet al., 2003 found that in gilthead seabream (Sparusaurata L), there was decrease in glucose level in stressed fish fed with vitamin C for 2 weeks and fish than the control group fed without vitamin C supplementation feed.
+But there was no ameliorating effect of Vitamin C on cortisol level of gilthead seabream. ,Basruret al.2010 observed rise in in plasma glucose level during a repeated crowding stress investigation on Atlantic salmon (Salmosalar).
+Glucose metabolism is affected by cortisol concentration (Barton and Iwama ,1991; Wedemeyeret al.,1990), and so a linear relationship is expected between these two chief stress parameters.

 Therefore, the primary stress response by production of hormones was responded by concurrent rise of blood glucose, a secondary stress response to adapt with the stressed situations.
-From the results of plasma cortisol concentration it can be proposed that vitamin C helps to reduce the stress response induced by handling.
-Vitamin C supplementation @ 1000mg/kg as suggested by Verlhac and Gabaudan, 1993 reduced the cortisol concentration in the stressed group even lower than the unstressed group lacking the minimum required amount of dietary vitamin C.
+From the results of blood glucose level it can be proposed that vitamin C helps to reduce the stress response induced by handling.